Why would I store my baby’s blood?

 How is cord blood collected?

-After delivery of the baby, the umbilical cord is usually clamped and cut.
+After the delivery of the baby, the umbilical cord is usually clamped and cut.
 Collecting umbilical cord blood begins after the cutting of the umbilical cord.
 The cord blood collection process is simple, safe, and painless.
 It is usually completed in less than five minutes by your health care provider.
 Cord blood collection does not interfere with delivery and is possible with vaginal or cesarean deliveries.
 Your health care provider will use one of two options for cord blood collection: syringe method or bag method.

 - Syringe method: a syringe is used to draw blood from the umbilical cord shortly after the umbilical cord has been cut.
 The process is basically the same as drawing blood for a blood test.